 (IAI: P1 902L) Examines chemical and physical properties of elements and compounds as they are related to atomic structure, bonding and periodic chart; solutions, stoichiometry and acid-base theory.
-Prerequisite(s): MATH 116 or MATH 16B or placement by exam into MATH 131 or above.
+Prerequisite(s): C or better in MATH 116 or placement into MATH 131 or above.
+(PCS 1.1, 4 credit hours - 3 hours lecture, 3 hours lab)